looooo/pastix/docs/doxygen/chapters/Pastix_MPI.md

 mpiexec -n 4 simple -9 10:10:10
 ```

-### How to use pastix with MPI
+### How to use PaStiX with MPI

-PaStiX works with all the schedulers whithout runtimes in distributed
+PaStiX works with all the schedulers without runtime in distributed
 memory, but if you want the best performances possible with POSIX threads,
 please use the dynamic scheduler (option **-s 4**):
 ```sh